 We’re going to go over all of the most important aspects of each drone, and at the end, you should have all of your questions answered.

 Well.. you should at least have most of your questions answered!
-I was using a beta version of the DJI Go 4 app and drone firmware, so I wasn’t able to test out every single new feature, but everything important was tested and works just like DJI said it would.
+I was using a beta version of the DJI Go 4 app and drone firmware, so I wasn’t able to test out every single new feature of the Mavic 2 Pro, but everything important was tested and works just like DJI said it would.

-The lines on the Mavic Air are super clean and well thought out, where as the Mavic Pro looks a bit more robotic and blocky.
+The lines on the Mavic Air are super clean and well thought out, where as the Mavic 2 Pro looks a bit more robotic and blocky.
+The new Mavic 2 Pro is a bit cleaner and sleek in design compared to the old Mavic Pro, but still bulkier than the Mavic Air.
 The best part about the design is the new Spark inspired camera and gimbal.
 It’s a lot more compact and sturdy.

 Although I wouldn’t want to crash any drone, the Mavic Air seems like it would hold up pretty well.
 One thing that’s strange is the propellers that don’t fold.
 This might seem like a drawback at first, but unlike other folding drones the props don’t stick out from the body, and the cleaner design probably helps achieve more flight time.

 Let’s talk about memory and SD cards.
 Both the Mavic Air and the Mavic 2 Pro have built-in microSD card slots that can handle 128 gigabytes.
 That’s great because you can fit a lot of high quality video on there.
 Also, they both have their own built in memory!
 It’s only 8 GB, but I can’t tell you how many times that would have saved me when I got to a location only to realize that I either forgot to bring my memory cards, or the one I have was damaged or full.